Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Results

 Although vortex-driven expansion initially leads to adiabatic cooling, this effect is short-lived.
 Within 10 time steps, the plasma temperature begins to rise, indicating that additional heating mechanisms rapidly become dominant.
 The sustained NMI between temperature and magnetic shear throughout the vortex lifetime suggests that current structures play a consistent role in modulating plasma heating.
-This coupling is particularly notable given that the magnetic shear–temperature association emerges primarily during the vortex phase, vanishing before and after.
+This coupling is particularly notable given that the magnetic shear-temperature association emerges primarily during the vortex phase, vanishing before and after.
 This timing supports the interpretation that currents, associated with twisted and evolving magnetic fields, contribute to localized heating within the vortex core.
 The temporal alignment between this temperature rise and elevated magnetic shear points toward current dissipation as a likely source of energy input.
 Although this dissipation is numerical in origin, because of the lack of explicit resistivity in the simulation, it still reflects the physical tendency for currents to form and dissipate in regions of strong shear.
-This supports the interpretation that vortex-driven magnetic structuring can channel energy into thermal heating, especially under the low plasma-$\beta$ conditions of the chromosphere and transition region.
+These results indicate that vortex-driven magnetic structuring channels energy into heat, particularly where plasma-$\beta$ is low (upper atmosphere)